 You can also look into signing up for an airline-branded credit card to get free checked bags.
 Another reason to look into getting an airline-branded credit card is, so you have the chance to get free flights.
 Just make sure you do your best to pay off your credit card balance each month.
 If you don’t, you’ll find yourself paying baggage fees in the form of interest payments.

 Finally, you can also save money by spending a bit more money.
 Look into upgrading your ticket to first-class, allowing for free checked bags, depending on the airline.
 To see how much money you might be able to save with this tactic, compare the price of a first or business class ticket to the price of a regular ticket, along with any baggage fees you can expect to pay.

 You can certainly save money by having someone drop you off and pick you up from the airport, but you can wind up spending what you save while inside the airport.
 For instance, you could have a layover and find yourself getting hungry between flights.
 Or, you might not have had time to eat before your flight and decide to eat in the food court.
 Just like movie snacks, airport food is often overpriced, even if you just buy a bag of chips and a drink.
 Should you decide to get a full meal at a restaurant, you can spend even more than you might like.

 Additionally, you’ll want to walk right past any stores and kiosks you see in the airport.
-You can’t give into temptation if you never walk into its arms, after all.
+You can’t give in to temptation if you never step into its arms, after all.

-Nanak Flights is aimed at saving you money on airfare with a clean UI, a quality user experience, a responsive site and optimum section themes.
+Nanak Flights aims to save you money on airfare with a clean UI, a quality user experience, a responsive site, and optimum section themes.
 Your overall spending doesn’t have to reach the same altitude as a plane.